-'''

-url(r'^accounts/', include('registration.backends.simple.urls')),
+path('accounts/', include('registration.backends.simple.urls')),

-'''

-No additional settings are required, but one optional setting is supported:
+No additional settings are required, but two optional settings are supported:

 REGISTRATION_OPEN A boolean (either True or False) indicating whether registration of new accounts is currently permitted.
 A default of True will be assumed if this setting is not supplied.